ritchiraii/global-layoffs-sql-analysis/README.md

 ### Business Insight

-**Large technology companies accounted for the highest workforce reductions, indicating that even market-leading organizations implemented significant cost optimization and restructuring efforts during the observed period.
-**---
+Amazon, Google, and Meta ranked among the companies with the highest layoffs, demonstrating that workforce reductions were not limited to struggling businesses.
+Instead, even industry leaders restructured their workforce to adapt to changing business priorities.

 ## 2️⃣ Industries Most Affected